3 min read

 No one is watching, does anyone care?

 We no longer have a native technology press.
-It’s a situation which, presumably, will be worse again if Stuff no longer operaties as a separate entity.
+It's a situation which, presumably, will be worse if Stuff no longer operates as a separate entity.
+2026 update: thankfully this did not happen.

 Last month Bauer Media closed its New Zealand operation shutting off Peter Griffin’s excellent regular features in the Listener.
-(This has reopened after the title was sold).
+The Listener has since been sold and continues publishing.

 Sporadic technology news

-The Herald, Stuff, RNZ and Newsroom all have the occasional story, but it is mainly sporadic and far from comprehensive coverage.
+The Herald, Stuff, RNZ and Newsroom all have the occasional story, but coverage is mainly sporadic and far from comprehensive.

-An exception would be Juha Saarinen’s regular Herald columns.
+An exception would be Juha Saarinen's regular Herald columns—though finding other journalists who serve readers rather than industry interests remains challenging.

 This web site is also sporadic.
-There are stories here, I write between paying journalism jobs.
-That means they can’t be timely.
+At the time of writing, my stories here are posted between paying journalism jobs.
+That means they can’t always be timely.

-There are a couple of other outlets, but the big picture is that New Zealand can no longer sustain a commercial tech publishing sector with the resources to cover stories like the Catalyst Cloud storage launch.
+There are a handful of specialist outlets, but the big picture is that New Zealand can no longer sustain a commercial tech publishing sector with the resources to cover stories like the Catalyst Cloud storage launch.

 Filling the vacuum are many overseas sites.
 Whatever their merits, they are not going to zoom in on the activities of a local cloud provider.